sol/reserve/README.md

 ## [re](https://github.com/sol/reserve#readme)serve

 **DISCLAIMER:** This is very early stage software.
-Consider it is a proof of concept that is not meant for production use!
+Consider it as a proof of concept that is not meant for production use!

 ### Requirements